 Prior to this latest communication, you’ll have received one in the last 3 months, letting you know we’re changing the way your minimum payment is calculated.
-We’re taking these steps to ensure your account doesn’t remain in Persistent Debt, and to prevent your account falling back into this status in the future.
+We’re taking these steps to ensure your account doesn’t remain in Long Term Borrowing, and to prevent your account falling back into this status in the future.

 Our previous communication provided an estimated Paydown Plan amount, based on your account balance at that time.
-As things may have changed over the last 3 months, our latest communication was sent to confirm the amount you’ll be paying.
+As things may have changed over the last 3 months, our latest communication was sent to confirm your Paydown Plan minimum payment.